mrStefanJ/myapp/README.md

 ```
     htdocs
 ```
 folder in MAMP, XAMP or something else you're using.
+Please, if you have any issues with the API calls, you probably need to change the port foreach API call.
+Currently all calls have port 8888.
 Run Apache servers and then you can continue with this project instalation

 ### Installation